 Lt.
 Gen. Robert M. Bond, Vice Commander of Air Force Systems Command, visited Groom Lake for two orientation flights in YF-117A (79-10782).

 Lt.
-Gen. Robert M. Bond made two orientation flights in a Russian-built MiG-23 jet fighter.
-While making a high-speed run during his second flight, Bond lost control and crashed in Area 25 of the Nevada Test Site.
-He was killed while ejecting.
+Gen. Bond made two orientation flights in a Russian-built MiG-23 jet fighter.
+While making a high-speed run during his second flight, he lost control and crashed in Area 25 of the Nevada Test Site.
+Bond was killed while ejecting.

 Richard Thomas completed the 100th flight of TACIT BLUE.